Raihaen/Study-Notes/Stat learning/Elements-of-Statistical-Learning.md

 Another intresting question, is when you have $n$ observations of the features, but only $m<n$ observations of the response.
 This is the case if it's expensive to get observations on $Y$.
 This is somewhat in the middle of both fields : a semi-supervised learning problem where you try to incorporate info from both fields.

 #### Regression vs Classification
+Data is either quantitative or qualitative (categorical), the type of predictor variables doesn't matter much and most methods can be used as long as the these features are properly coded.\
+However, different methods are used depending on the type of dependent variable $Y$, least squares linear regression is used for quantitative $Y$s (Regression), wheras logistic regression is usually used for binary classification (a Classification method despite its name).
+\Some other SL methods (such as K-nearest neighbors or boosting) can be used for either...

 # Footnotes :
 - [^1] -- free will ?.